Epistle of James

-The epistle aims to reach a wide Jewish audience.
-During the last decades, the epistle of James has attracted increasing scholarly interest due to a surge in the quest for the historical James, his role within the Jesus movement, his beliefs, and his relationships and views.
-This James revival is also associated with an increasing level of awareness of the Jewish grounding of both the epistle and the early Jesus movement.
+James 1:1 identifies the author as "James, a servant of God and of the Lord Jesus Christ" who is writing to "the twelve tribes scattered abroad.”
+Traditionally, the epistle is attributed to James the brother of Jesus (James the Just).
+This has been widely debated, with some early church figures affirming the connection and modern scholars often viewing the letter as pseudonymous due to its sophisticated Greek, possible dependence on later texts, and the lack of evidence for James’ Greek education.
+During the last decades, the epistle of James has attracted increasing scholarly interest due to a surge in the quest for the historical James, his role in early Christianity, his beliefs, and his relationships and views.
+This James revival is also associated with an increasing level of awareness of the Jewish grounding of both the epistle and early Christianity.